-"If you think you’re a failure, you might be a success by standards you have not yet acknowledged," Martin says.
-She challenges the audience to embrace the "beautiful struggle" to create a life that aligns with their beliefs and reminds us that the biggest failure is achieving a dream that you don't actually believe in.
+"If you think you're a failure, you might be a success by standards you have not yet acknowledged," Martin says.
+She challenges the audience to embrace the "beautiful struggle" — to create a life that aligns with their beliefs.
+She also reminds them that the biggest failure is achieving a dream that they don't actually believe in.
 Watch her full talk here:

 Don't miss Shareable's latest stories!